You are here: Home What We Do Working With Washington American Clean Energy and Security Act

 Overview

-In June, the House of Representatives passed the American Clean Energy and Security Act (ACES).
+Last year, the House of Representatives passed the American Clean Energy and Security Act (ACES).
 Now the Senate is crafting its own climate and energy legislation to move America forward into the new century.
-The Clean Energy Jobs and American Power Act, introduced by Senators Kerry and Boxer, can kick-start our struggling economy, creating clean energy jobs and putting American industries at the global forefront of the burgeoning clean energy sector.
+Such legislation can kick-start our struggling economy, creating clean energy jobs and putting American industries at the global forefront of the burgeoning clean energy sector.

 But creating such an economic boom alone will not ensure that all Americans get to enjoy the jobs, opportunities and benefits of that boom.
-That is why Senators Kerry and Boxer included in this bill two key provisions from ACES that will make the promise of this new economy real for those workers and communities struggling the most in these tough times.
+That is why the Senate must include in its bill two key provisions from ACES that will make the promise of this new economy real for those workers and communities struggling the most in these tough times.
 These provisions also ensure that employers have the pool of qualified workers they need to rebuild and repower America.

-As the Clean Energy Jobs and American Power Act moves through the Senate, the bill should be strengthened to maximize funding for green jobs and include the strongest possible climate standards.
+As legislation moves through the Senate, it should maximize funding for green jobs and include the strongest possible climate standards.
 It also must maintain the following two provisions, which are central to expanding access and opportunity in the clean-energy economy:

 1. The Green Construction Careers Demonstration Project